SJ-Lemur/Interpolation-DBMS/README.md

 3. create folders with name textFile and databases

-PRESS 'ESC' to back to the FrontPage
+PRESS 'ESC' to move back to the FrontPage